-This table is only accessible in the "Expert" view that can be selected in the upper right corner of web app page, next to "View".
-Select an existing recipe, and clicking on a triangle near the "phasesAliases" entry, located below the horisontal bar charts.
+In an existing recipe, the phaseAliases table can be selected by clicking on a triangle near the "phasesAliases" entry, located below the horisontal bar charts.
 The expanded table looks like this:

-The phasesAliases table has several columns, only three with white background are editable.
+The table has several columns, but only three with white background are editable.

 Editing aliases of names of GEMS phases¶